 Notes on the Geography of Mauritius: Mauritius 2: World of Sugar

 Sugar accounts for less than four percent of the GDP of Mauritius.
 Sounds trivial, but sugarcane covers a third of the island, and more is produced now than in the glory days of the 19th century.
 Glory days?
 As recently as the 1970s, sugar accounted for a quarter of the island's GDP.
 What happened?
-This isn't a story of sugar in decline; it's a story of other parts of the economy growing.
+This isn't a story of sugar in decline; it's a story of tourism growing.
 That's all to the good, no?
 And sugar's still all around if you explore the island.

 Remember Colonel Lloyd, the engineer and surveyor who designed Port Louis' old market, the bazaar?
 Energetic guy: in 1832 he became the first person to climb to the very top of this peak, which is called Pieter Both after the first governor of the Dutch East Indies.
-Both had the misfortune to drown in a shipwreck near Mauritius in 1615, and he's buried nearby.
+He also had the misfortune of drowning in a shipwreck near Mauritius in 1615, and he's buried nearby.

 Thank goodness that's out of the way.
 We're still looking for sugar.